anukesh7/anukesh7.github.io/_pages/about.md

   - /about.html
 ---

-Completed Ph.D. in Earth Sciences at IIT Gandhinagar and currently working as a research associate at IIT Gandhinagar.
+Completed Ph.D. in Earth Sciences from IIT Gandhinagar.
+Currently working as a Research Associate at IIT Gandhinagar.

-I am really excited to work in developing novel methodologies to elucidate the role of climate change-induced extreme events.
-Climate modeling is one part which I employed to attribute changes in the concurrent extreme events, land-atmospheric coupling of atmospheric aridity, heat stress, and sustainable water management under different warming scenarios.
-Apart from the significant research interest in climate modeling and attribution, I am highly motivated to implement <b>Machine and Deep Learning techniques</b> to improve understanding of various short and long-term disasters such as drought, flash drought, and flood for sustainable environmental policies.
+I focus on developing novel methodologies to explore and elucidate the role of climate change-induced extreme events.
+My research has employed Climate modeling to attribute changes in the concurrent extreme events, land-atmospheric coupling of atmospheric aridity, heat stress, and sustainable water management under different warming scenarios.
+I also have special interest in the implementation of <b>Machine and Deep Learning </b>techniques to improve understanding of various short and long-term disasters such as drought, flash floods etc. and through my work provide important insights for sustainable environmental policies.

 <!-- <b>Applying for MS in Computer Science (Fall '22)</b> -->